X-ray polarimetry of the accreting pulsar GX 301-2: Discussion

 \subsection{Pulsar geometry}

-The rotating-vector model (RVM, \citealt{Radhakrishnan69, Poutanen2020}) can be used to constrain the pulsar geometry.
-In this model the PA is given by
+The rotating vector model (RVM; \citealt{Radhakrishnan69}) can be used to constrain the pulsar geometry.
+Assuming that radiation is dominated by the ordinary mode photons (O-mode), the PA is given by equation\,(30) in \citet{Poutanen2020}:

 where $\chi_{\rm p}$ is the position angle (measured from north to east) of the pulsar angular momentum, $i_{\rm p}$ is the inclination of the pulsar spin to the line of sight, $\theta$ is the angle between the magnetic dipole and the spin axis, and $\phi_0$ is the phase when the northern magnetic pole passes in front of the observer.
+If radiation escapes predominantly in the extraordinary mode (X-mode), the position angle of the pulsar angular momentum is $\chi_{\rm p}\pm90\degr$.
+In the non-relativistic RVM, the PA does not depend on the PD of the radiation escaping from the NS surface, or any other details.
+In fact, the polarization plane rotates when radiation travels through the NS magnetosphere up to the adiabatic radius, a few tens of the NS radius \citep{2003MNRAS.342..134H}.
+At such distances, the dipole field component dominates, and under these circumstances, the RVM model becomes applicable.
+The general relativistic effects influence the polarization plane only if the NS rotates rapidly \citep[see][]{Poutanen2020}.

 In spite of the fact that the observed PAs are not well determined in many phase bins, we can use measurements of the Stokes $q$ and $u$ parameters (which are normally distributed) in all phase bins to get constraints on RVM parameters.
 For any $(q,u)$ and their error $\sigma_{\rm p}$, the probability density function of the PA, $\psi$, can be computed as \citep{Naghizadeh1993}: